 Choose your area of study

-Choosing an area of study means choosing between a master of science (M.S.) and a master of arts (M.A.) degree.
-Master of arts degrees focus more on theories and applying evidence-based approaches in a clinical setting.
-In contrast, master of science degrees focus on research methodology, data analysis, and designing experiments.
+Choosing an area of study means choosing between a master of science (MS) and a master of arts (MA) degree.
+MA degrees focus more on theories and applying evidence-based approaches in a clinical setting.
+In contrast, MS degrees focus on research methodology, data analysis, and designing experiments.
+Also, some programs allow you to choose a concentration and focus your studies on a specific specialty area, such as school psychology or adult education.

 Research schools and programs

 Students must research multiple online master’s programs and schools to compare what the different options offer.
-Results can help students make better decisions regarding the best online master’s in educational psychology.
+This research can help students determine the best online master’s in educational psychology program for their needs and goals.

-Once you have a list of accredited programs, factors to investigate include the following:
+Once you have a list of accredited programs, other factors to investigate include the following:

 Prepare for Tests and Applications

+Application requirements vary by school and program.
 Some of the best master’s in educational psychology programs require passing the Graduate Record Exam (GRE).
-Every school has application deadlines, so it is vital to complete the GRE in time to submit it with the following items:
+Every school has application deadlines, so it is vital to complete the GRE in time to submit it with any other materials that are needed, which often include:

 The testing and application process can sometimes feel overwhelming unless you stay organized.
 Develop a digital file system, make copies of all documents, and create a spreadsheet for tracking and meeting deadlines.